Selling Maintenance During Tough Times

 You should also consider offering longer warranties on your repairs.
 Not only are multiple year warranties a great marketing tool, but during tough economic times like today it’s a great sales tool when you can tell your customer they won’t have to worry about paying to have the repair done again for years to come.

 In regard to the skills you’ll need, the first skill set you’re going to need to master is your telephone skills.
-With today’s anxious, price-conscious callers you’re not going to have a “second chance”, so make sure whoever picks up that phone has the natural talent, the ambition to do a really great job, and the necessary skills.
-At Elite we also encourage all of our clients to have a company policy that requires their service advisors to track each lost phone lead, and make a note with each of those leads as to why they feel they lost the lead.
-As a business owner you need to then discuss those lost leads with your service advisors on a regular basis to identify the most common sales objections they are encountering.
+With today’s anxious, price-conscious callers you’re not going to have a “second chance”, so make sure whoever picks up that phone has a natural talent, the ambition to do a really great job, and the necessary skills.
+At Elite we also encourage all of our clients to have a company policy that requires their service advisors to track each lost phone lead and make a note with each of those leads as to why they feel they lost the lead.
+As a business owner, you need to then discuss those lost leads with your service advisors on a regular basis to identify the most common sales objections they are encountering.
 You can then help your advisors learn how to deal with those objections.

 The next skill your service advisor will need is the ability to think in terms of maintaining vehicles rather than fixing vehicles.
 You can accomplish this goal by having meetings with your service advisors where you “run the numbers” on some of the more common vehicles you service.
 This way they’ll know just how little it will actually cost your customer over the course of a year to take good care of their automobile, and how much money they’ll save at the same time.